jcolag/entropy-arbitrage/2025-12-04-star-trek-generations-1.md

 I really need to stress, here, that of the entire senior crew, only Riker would really have any reasonable chance of starring in **Star Trek:  The Colonial Generation**[^3hxlyG].
 Picard?
 Dead, after bleeding out on a tavern floor.
 La Forge?
 Blind and probably toiling away in a tobacco-growing labor camp.
 Worf?
 Either not on Earth if we take his extraterrestrial nature literally or part of some foreign flotilla, since international cooperation doesn't happen much.
 Crusher?
 No medical degree and almost certainly stranded at home.
 Troi?
 Equivalent to Crusher.
 Data?
 Same as Worf.
 Yar?
 Same as Crusher and Troi minus the credential issues, assuming that she didn't also die from an evil petroleum spill or in her R-rated Dickensian underworld.
 Oh, I guess that *Wesley* would make the cut, of all people.
 Hooray for child labor, I guess.
 All that to say that, reboot this show in the late 1700s to early 1800s, and the cast becomes Will Riker and Wesley Crusher, though they presumably smack Wesley around when he brings up his book-learning.

 [^3hxlyG]:  Yes, redundant.
 Also, while I've ended up down here to talk about the ridiculousness anyway, in the spirit of full disclosure, well over twenty years ago, I tried to work out a project that I called **Trek 'pon the High Seas**, a Shakespearean *Star Trek* where the characters---borrowed from contemporary fiction (or broad stereotypes) who parallel a character, recontextualized as human where necessary---sail from island utopia to island utopia of the sixteenth and seventeenth centuries.
-The Next Generation version of the idea had the ship chartered by...[Jean Picard](https://en.wikipedia.org/wiki/Jean_Picard), the ~~stargazer~~ astronomer, because I couldn't ignore such an on-the-nose option, even if not fictional.
+The Next Generation version of the idea had the ship chartered by...{% wiki Jean_Picard|Jean Picard|en %}, the ~~stargazer~~ astronomer, because I couldn't ignore such an on-the-nose option, even if not fictional.
 I almost certainly didn't get the iambic pentameter right, but I'll make sure that this version of the pre-show doggerel makes it to the December [newsletter](https://https://buymeacoffee.com/jcolag) (click **...** in the upper-right, then **Follow**) for anybody who wants the laugh...

 Riker didn't *need* to make this creepy, in other words.
 He could have had a good-natured speech about the value of inclusion (and health care), but no, he decided that he needed to objectify women as valuable to the crew only to the extent that he can---how can I put this delicately?---dock his little *Enterprise*, I guess.